 There's a controversial debate going on in BPM circles: is a low code platform the same thing as a business process management platform?

-We wanted to know the truth: are they the same?
+We wanted to clarify this - Are they the same?
 Are they different?
-And which one should we use when talking to people about Novacura Flow?
+And which one should be used when talking about Novacura Flow?

-We posed the question to everyone at Novacura.
+We posed the question to some people at Novacura.
 Here’s what they said:

 "BPM = business process management concept has been around a while and is simply the idea of managing business through the thinking of processes.
 BPM is not strictly connected to an enabling technology.
 It can just be the “managing/structuring” of processes.